Naděžda Plíšková: Literary work and illustrations

 She published her poems and prose from the late 1950s and then especially in the 1970s in samizdat publications - Czech Expedition, Spektrum, Vokno, Revolver Revue, Lidové noviny, etc. The poetry collection Thirteen Poems (1982) was also published in samizdat.
 She is listed in the Toronto Dictionary of Czech Writers (1982).

 Some of these texts are included in the collection Plíšková by alphabet (1991).
-Poems and prose stylized as overheard monologues and restaurant speeches make up the book Pub Romanticism (1998).
+Poems and prose stylised as overheard monologues and restaurant speeches make up the book Pub Romanticism (1998).
 The poems collected in the volume Plíšková to Herself (2000) are mostly reflections on personal relationships, from motherhood and friends' parties to an increasingly strong perception of the loss of love, cruel loneliness, and reflections on the end of life.
-The posthumously published book contains works from 1997-1999, some texts not included in other publications and, in the editorial notes, a transcription of letters to Jindřich Chalupecký.
+The posthumously published book contains works from 1997 to 1999, some texts not included in other publications and, in the editorial notes, a transcription of letters to Jindřich Chalupecký.

 A commentary on some of the author's life milestones is her interview with Andrej Stankovič in Revolver Revue No. 47 of 2001, which was published posthumously at her request.